simongray/sino.study/README.md

 ### Compiling a frontend production build
-Note: this is a necessary step for production releases!
+Note: this is done automatically when building an uberjar.

-To compile ClojureScript to JavaScript: eve
+To compile ClojureScript to JavaScript:

 ```
 lein clean
 lein cljsbuild once min